 It is natural for puppies to explore their environment, however, their natural curiosity often leads to frustration on your part when they chew your favorite slippers or dig up your flower bed.
 While you may be tempted to punish your naughty pup, reinforcing good behavior is much more effective and will keep you and your dog happier.

 Destructive chewing may be related to anxiety.
 It is important to train your dog to lie on its bed or in a crate, rather than constantly at your side.
 Teaching your puppy-dog that he or she cannot always receive attention on demand may lessen anxiety.
 For puppy-dogs with separation anxiety, begin with short departures and then gradually increase the length of your time away to lessen their anxiety.

 Anti-chew sprays, we like lemongrass, citronella oil or a small amount of cayenne pepper mixed 20 drops in 1/4 cup of water in small spray bottle, can be used to deter your pup from chewing on household items.

 Chew toys are a great way to keep your puppy busy as well as relieve pain associated with teething.
 Present your puppy with a variety of toys to determine which types he likes best, but never give your dog chew toys that resemble household items that you do not want him to chew, i.e. a toy shaped like a shoe.
 Rotate different toys to keep your puppy’s interest and reward your puppy with praise when he chews on toys.

 There are many reasons why dogs dig: to cool off, search for rodents, bury and recover bones, a certain smell in the ground where they are digging or something buried maybe a old toy, escape confinement or just for fun.
 Dogs may be more prone to dig when they are left alone without another diversion.
-To keep your dog stimulated and occupied, provide him with chew toys and increase play and exercise time to tire him out.
+To keep your dog stimulated and occupied, provide him with chew toys and increase play and exercise time, fast walks and hiking to tire him out.
 You may also consider getting a second dog.